John Tiedtke

 John Meyer Tiedtke (September 15, 1907 – December 22, 2004) was an American farmer, professor, college dean, businessman and philanthropist from Central Florida.
 He was the scion of a family that made its wealth in Toledo, Ohio, being the founders of the grocery and department store Tiedtke's.
 He was a benefactor to individuals and the community, even as he did it in a quiet and unassuming manner.

 Personal life

 His parents were Ernest Tiedtke (1872–1950) and Anna Marie "Mamie" Meyer Tiedtke (1878–1981), of Toledo, Ohio.
 He was 7 years old when parents started spending time in Winter Park, Florida, in 1914.
 The state became his home as an adult.

-In 1948, he was married to Sylvia Southard, daughter of Prince and Princess Alfred Hohenlohe Schloss Friedstein of Streinach, Austria, and James Wendell Southard.
-Tiedtke died on December 22, 2004 at the age of 97 in Winter Park, Florida, less than a month after the death of his wife of 55 years.
+In 1948, he was married to Sylvia Southard, daughter of Prince and Princess Alfred of Hohenlohe-Schillingsfürst (née Felicitas von Schoeller) of Streinach, Austria, and the late James Wendell Southard.
+Tiedtke died on December 22, 2004, at the age of 97 in Winter Park, Florida, less than a month after the death of his wife of 55 years.

 He attended Culver Military Academy and Dartmouth College, where in 1930 he received a bachelor's degree, and in 1932 a master's degree from its Tuck School of Business Administration.